Welcome to the home page of the Journal of Business Ethics Education - JBEE

 JBEE - EBEN & ABEN Collaboration

-Authors/contributors at EBEN and ABEN conferences now have the option of having papers submitted to the JBEE for full review and possible subsequent publication in themed sections of the journal.
+Authors/contributors at EBEN and ABEN conferences now have the option of having papers submitted to the JBEE for full review and possible subsequent publication in themed sections of the journal and special issues.

-The journal is currently listed in Cabell's Directory, and J-Gate (India).
 The e-Journal is available at the Philosophy Document Center website to all SBE members.
-Article titles/abstracts are also listed in EBSCO and ProQuest databases.
+The journal is listed in Cabell's Directory.
+Article titles/abstracts are listed in EBSCO databases as well as j-Gate in India and CNKI in China.
 It is rated a 'B' quality journal in the Australian Business Deans Council (ABDC) Journal Quality List 2013.
+JBEE is now listed in the ABS Academic Journal Guide 2015 at entry level 1.

 "Business ethics teaching is extremely controversial.
 Can it be taught?
 What should be taught?
 Who should teach it?
 The Journal of Business Ethics Education can explore all these issues and others.
 Business ethics teaching and business ethics itself will be the better for it."